-Sometimes they add in random pictures that have nothing to do with themselves―or even worse —sexy/unprofessional picture of themselves!
-In a nutshell the whole ad is unprofessional.
-Very few people – and even less serious potential clients are going to respond to an unprofessional ad.
+Sometimes they toss in random pictures that have nothing to do with themselves―or even worse —sexy/half-naked picture of themselves!
+In a nutshell, the whole ad is unprofessional.
+Very few potential clients are going to respond to an unprofessional ad.

-What I’m about to show you is how I’ve used Craigslist so I know this will work.
-But before you do this, I highly recommend you have a website to accompany your Craigslist ad.
-After people read your ad – and like what they see – they are going to want to check you out further before contacting you personally.
+I'm going to show you how I've used Craigslist.
+I know this will work.
+Before you do this, I highly recommend you have a website to accompany your Craigslist ad.
+After people read your ad – they are going to want to check you out further before contacting you.
 This is where your website comes in.

-Your Facebook page probably won’t work if its a private page because people will have to send you a friend request before they can see you and if you use your page for personal reasons, you might not want your potential clients seeing some things you post.
+Your Facebook page probably won't work if its a private page because people will have to send you a friend request before they can see you.
+And if you use your page for personal reasons, you might not want your potential clients seeing some things you post (political views etc).

 Here is how to make a website in about 1 hour.
 This is how I made my websites.

 Websites are very important because odds are people will not call a stranger on the phone.
 But, they are more likely to contact you if they have checked you out on your website first and feel comfortable with you.
 Your website is a way for them to get to know you better.